cnguyen46/Algorithm/README.md

 IDE used for the project is VS Code.
 Download link: https://code.visualstudio.com/

 Noted: These are the assignment from Fall 2023, class CSCE 310.
 This should be used for studying purpose, and I won't hold any responsible if you copy my code for submitting the assignment.
-I encorouge you to do that because this class is extremely important for other advance class if you pursuit studying Algorithm.
+I encourage you to do that because this class is extremely important for other advance class if you pursuit studying Algorithm.